-In Table \ref{tab:stats_p134}\,, we compare the results for \texttt{Gurobi}, DRS$_{\mbox{ res}}$ and ADMM, with the results for DRS$_{\mbox{ fp}}$\,.
+In Table \ref{tab:stats_p134}\,, we compare the results for \texttt{Gurobi}, DRS$_{\mbox{ res}}$ and ADMM with the results for DRS$_{\mbox{ fp}}$\,.
 For DRS$_{\mbox{ fp}}$\,, we show the 0-norm and 1-norm of the solution of each instance.
 For \texttt{Gurobi}, DRS$_{\mbox{ res}}$ and ADMM, we consider the solution $H$ obtained by each algorithm and compare it with the solution $H_{\mbox{ fp}}$ obtained by DRS$_{\mbox{ fp}}$\,, showing the factor $(\|H\| - \|H_{\mbox{ fp}}\|)/\|H_{\mbox{ fp}}\|$ for the 0-norm.
-We also show the running time (in seconds) and the 1-norm factor for \texttt{Gurobi}; for the other two algorithms we show 1-norm factors in the column `time', only if the time limit is reached, otherwise we present the running time of algorithms (in seconds).
+We also show the runtime (in seconds) and the 1-norm factor for \texttt{Gurobi}; for the other two algorithms we show 1-norm factors in the column `time', only if the time limit is reached, otherwise we present the runtime of algorithms (in seconds).

-We have a similar analysis for \ref{p1p134} to the one we had for \ref{p1231a}\,.
+Our analysis for \ref{p1p134} is similar to the one we had for \ref{p1231a}\,.
 From the results in Table \ref{tab:stats_p134}, we see that \texttt{Gurobi} is not competitive in solving \ref{p1p134}\,, and that computing the residuals at each iteration in DRS$_{\mbox{ res}}$ makes its convergence slower than DRS$_{\mbox{ fp}}$\,.
 ADMM took longer to converge than the DRS algorithms, did not converge in the time limit for the three largest instances, and obtained worse 0-norm solutions than both DRS algorithms for all instances.

 As we also observed for \ref{p131}\,, solutions with smaller 1-norms are sparser, showing the effective use of the 1-norm minimization to induce sparsity.